 (D) Exceptions.
 The following are not required to obtain a permit to install:

 (1) The solid waste facility is for sewage sludge treatment or disposal when the treatment or disposal is authorized by a current permit issued under Chapter 3704. or 6111. of the Revised Code.

 (3) The infectious waste treatment facility is owned or operated by the generator of the wastes and treats wastes that are generated at any premises owned or operated by the generator.

-(a) Treats sharp wastes that are generated by a generator who has staff privileges at that hospital and produces fewer than fifty pounds of infectious wastes in any one month; or
+(a) Sharp wastes that are generated by a generator who has staff privileges at that hospital and produces fewer than fifty pounds of infectious wastes in any one month.

-(c) Treats wastes generated by an individual for purposes of the individual's own care or treatment.
+(c) Wastes generated by an individual for purposes of the individual's own care or treatment.